 You’ve got a big vacation planned, but you’re worried about your dog.
 It’s normal for every dog owner to feel guilty about leaving their pup behind, but if your dog has separation anxiety, it can bring on a whole new set of concerns.

-1. Avoid Boarding Facilities
+1. Consider Alternatives To Boarding Facilities

 Boarding facilities and kennels take on many dogs at a time, which can create a noisy, stressful environment.
 These facilities are often understaffed around the holidays, and your dog is not likely to get the personal attention they need.

 2. Find A Trusted Friend Or Relative

 If you’re not around, the next best thing is someone your dog has met and trusts.
-A friend or relative that your dog sees often will make them feel a bit more at ease than a stranger.
+A friend or relative your dog sees often will make them feel a bit more at ease than a stranger.

 3. Get A Pet Sitter

-The best pet sitter is one that will stay in your home and watch your dog.
+The best pet sitter is one who will stay in your home and watch your dog.
 That way your pup will at least have a familiar environment, which can ease their nerves a bit.

 4. Distraction Is Key

 As you leave, make sure your pup is distracted.
 You’ll probably want to say goodbye to your dog, but get that out of the way well before you go.
 Saying goodbye can clue your dog into the fact that you’re leaving and trigger anxiety.

 5. Leave Comfort Items

 If they have a favorite toy or bone that they carry around when they’re nervous, make sure they have it with them no matter where they’re staying.

 6. Start Training The Anxiety Away Early

 Consult a behaviorist before you jump into training.
 It can take several weeks, or even longer, to completely train away the anxiety your dog feels when you leave.
 Be patient and start as early as possible.

 7. See A Vet About Medication

 Some medication should be taken every day and will take time to build up in your dog’s system, so make sure you follow instructions closely.
 Look up side effects and familiarize yourself with any medication your dog will be taking.

 8. Bring Your Dog With You

 If everything else fails, look into pet-friendly travel options and accommodations.
 Plan a trip where your dog can join you every step of the way.

+Does your dog have separation anxiety while you’re away from home?
 How do you help your dog cope with you leaving to travel?
 Let us know in the comments below!